List of glaciers in the United States

-This is a list of glaciers existing in the United States, currently or in recent centuries.
-These glaciers are located in nine states, all in the Rocky Mountains or farther west.
-The southernmost named glacier among them is the Lilliput Glacier in Tulare County, east of the Central Valley of California.
+Glaciers are located in ten states, with the vast majority in Alaska.
+The southernmost named glacier is the Lilliput Glacier in Tulare County, east of the Central Valley of California.

+Apart from Alaska, around 1330 glaciers, 1175 perennial snow fields, and 35 buried-ice features have been identified.

 Glaciers of Alaska

 There are approximately 664 named glaciers in Alaska according to the Geographic Names Information System (GNIS).